JPSC-PDRC-KEIO/jpscdocs_en/single/daily_life_s.rst

 How many days off do you have a week?
 ===========================================================

- (Count a day off every 2 weeks as a half day and enter it as 0.5.)
+[Answer two days off every one week as 2.0.Count a day off every 2 weeks as a half day and enter it as 0.5.]

     \___.___ days

   X. Unemployed

 What day is your day off in the week?